 “But really, Eating Disorders, Anxiety, Depression.
 Aren’t these women’s problems?”
-It is true that women are more likely to develop certain anxiety, mood and eating disorders.
-But some kinds of anxiety, mood and eating disorders are just as likely to be problems for men as they are for women, and for those disorders that are more common for women, men are not immune.
+It is true that women are more likely to develop certain anxiety, mood, and eating disorders.
+But some kinds of anxiety, mood, and eating disorders are just as likely to be problems for men as they are for women, while some are more likely to be problems for men than they are for women, and for those disorders that are more common for women, men are not immune.
 The biggest difference in mental health is that women are much more likely to seek help.

 “Is the estimate of 15,120 suicides per week limited to the United States or a global statistic?”
 Last week I wrote about the high-profile suicides of Kate Spade and Anthony Bourdain in the context of the rising rates of suicide in many parts of the world, including the United States.
 The estimate of 15,120 suicides per week (or 2,160 per day) is a global estimate based on data provided by the World Health Organization.
 These data on suicide also tell a story about gender and mental health.
 Almost everywhere in the world, women attempt suicide more often than men, but men are much more likely to die by suicide.